-- Add the white rum or gin the cocktail shaker, then fill the shaker with ice cubes.
-Shake until chilled. about 15 to 20 seconds.
+- Add the white rum or gin to the cocktail shaker, then fill the shaker with ice cubes.
+Shake until chilled, about 15 to 20 seconds.

 - Fill two glasses with crushed ice.
 Strain the mixture evenly into the glasses.
-Add the club soda or seltzer water to fill the fill the glasses.
+Add the club soda or seltzer water to fill the glasses.